 This event will bring together leaders in business, policy, science and the media to draw out concrete recommendations to put environmental prosperity at the centre of post-pandemic recovery plans in the lead-up to COP26.

-The For Thought Summit, Global collaboration in building resilience, ties the challenges discussed in the three chapter events together.
-What calls to action should be implemented to address and start solving them?
+The final Summit, Build better, ties together discussions from the three Chapter events.
+What calls to action should be implemented to address, and start solving, those challenges?

-Having experienced devastation and disruption throughout 2020, leaders from all sectors and nations must now work towards a future society that is prepared for unknowns.
-Better cooperation across sector boundaries and international borders are vital to global efforts to rebuild a more resilient post-pandemic world.
+Having experienced devastation and disruption throughout 2020, leaders from all sectors must now work towards a society that is better prepared for unknowns.
+Better cooperation across industries is vital to rebuilding a more resilient post-pandemic world.
 The advances made during COVID-19 vaccine development demonstrate reactive innovation at its best – what lessons can be learned and applied to achieving environmental targets for instance?

-This event will bring together leaders in business, policy, science and the media to draw out concrete recommendations to build more resilient, responsive and robust societies.
-The Summit will tie up points from the chapter events in a series of discussions and published report.
+This invite-only, virtual event will bring together leaders in business, policy, science and the media to launch a report with concrete recommendations drawn from the roundtable and Chapter events.